rick516/OpenHandsDiscordAdapter/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-The current focus is on enhancing the OpenHandsDiscordAdapter system with modern Discord features and internationalization support.
+The current focus is on enhancing the OpenHandsDiscordAdapter system with modern Discord features, internationalization support, and improving test coverage.
 Previous focus was on analyzing the system and implementing testing capabilities.
 The system now has the following components:

 1. Discord Bot (`src/bot/bot.py`) with slash command support
 2. OpenHands Adapter (`src/adapter/openhands_adapter.py`)
 3. Response Formatter (`src/utils/formatter.py`)
 4. Configuration Management (`src/config.py`)
 5. Documentation in English and Japanese
+6. Unit tests for core components (in progress)

 ## Recent Changes
+- Fixed formatter tests by updating the `format_status` and `format_tasks_list` functions to handle string results and include task IDs in descriptions
+- Added a comprehensive `.gitignore` file to exclude common Python-related files and directories from version control
 - Implementation of Discord slash commands (`/help`, `/task`, `/status`, `/tasks`)
 - Creation of Japanese README (README_ja.md) for internationalization
 - Updated help formatter to include slash command information